pkgw/website/content/2025/state-of-the-doc-tools.md

 probably be found in the field known as **[Information Architecture][ia]** (IA).
 There are techniques associated with the IA field like **[card sorting]** and **[tree testing]** that could be useful tools in the software documentation toolbox to sit alongside Diátaxis.
-I’ve found the website of the **[Nielsen Norman Group][nng]** to be surprisingly useful in learning about some of these concepts.
+I’ve found the website of an outfit called the [Nielsen Norman Group][nng] to be surprisingly useful in learning about some of these concepts.
 While NNG is your typical corporate consultancy trying to make a buck off of you, I’ve found their materials to be *much* more useful than the usual content-marketing drivel that you find on such sites.
 I’ve also bought a few IA books (including the aptly-named [*Information Architecture*][iabook]) and will see if any of them seem worth recommending to non-specialists.

 [ia]: https://en.wikipedia.org/wiki/Information_architecture
 [card sorting]: https://en.wikipedia.org/wiki/Card_sorting